dvcarrillo/hyper-calc/README.md

-# hyper-calc
-A quick calculator with GUI
+## HyperCalc: a simple and quick calculator with GUI

+Right now, it supports these operations:
+  - Sum
+  - Substraction
+  - Division
+  - Getting quotient
+  - Getting rest
+  - Reverse of a number in a given base